shriram-17/API-Authentication/README.md

 # API-Authentication
-this is done by using Node Js and Express JS and JWT
+this is done by using Node Js,Express JS and JWT with Mongo Db Atlas